billybrady/custom_dotplot/README.md

-# custom_dotplot
+# Create a custom dotplot
-Create a custom dotplot for comparing means and distributions when comparing group means
+This is one of my favorite plot types for presenting means and distributions when comparing group means.
+It has all the advantages of ‘violin plots’ but looks a little cleaner in my opinion.
+This script includes ggplot functions to customize most features in the plot.
+For an example see [Brady et al. (2019), pg.
+4.](https://drive.google.com/file/d/1fT4uW75pWDZXjob_sABMyI_DXPLWalqr/view)